DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 Facultative subsection to set up a query to run once all data have been processed with no errors.

-According to datasource plugin used, [query](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_all.query) and [vars](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_all.vars) may be facultative : configure them according to your datasource plugin's documentation. <!-- TODO : add a link to plugins documentation -->
+According to datasource plugin used, [query](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_all.query) and [vars](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_all.vars) may be facultative : configure them according to your [datasource plugin's documentation](../plugins/datasources).

 {{% notice warning %}}
 [commit_all](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_all) and [commit_one](#hermes-server.datamodel.data-type-name.sources.datasource-name.commit_one) are mutually exclusive : you can set none or one of them, but not both at the same time.